 Vice-President: Mr. Laurent Wehrli

-Members: Prof. Patrick Aebischer, Olivier Audemars, Joëlle Borgatta, France Lombard, Eric Merk
+Members: Prof. Patrick Aebischer, Olivier Audemars, Joëlle Borgatta, Eric Merk

 Sponsoring is an essential source of financing for cultural events.
 However, the degree of integration regarding these partnerships varies from one event to the next.
 For years the Festival has relied on a strategy of close collaboration with its partners, whose presence brings added value to both the public and the artists.